Authentication Overview

 For Consumer Applications (B2C)

-Start with Email/Password + Social Login for the best user experience.
+Start with Email/Password or Magic Link, plus Social Login for low-friction signup.
 Add Adaptive MFA to protect high-risk logins without adding friction for normal users.

 For Business Applications (B2B)